Delara-Forghani/Graphics_OpenGL/README.md

 # Graphics_OpenGL
-Practicing "OpenGl" a graphics API based on https://learnopengl.com/ for the graphics coursework.
+Practicing "OpenGL" a graphics API based on https://learnopengl.com/ for the graphics coursework.